masonium/cl-todoist/README.md

-This is the stub README.txt for the "cl-todoist" project.
+# cl-todoist

+## What is cl-todoist?
+cl-todoist is a Common Lisp wrapper for the Todoist API.
+It is currently in development.